Biochemistry

 Program Highlights

-Courses approach science as a means of worship, emphasizing Romans 1:19–20 and the legacy of scientists like Isaac Newton, who saw creation as a way to know the Creator.
+Biblical Worldview Integration: Courses approach science as a means of worship, emphasizing Romans 1:19–20 and the legacy of scientists like Isaac Newton, who saw creation as a way to know the Creator.

-NGU professors will walk alongside you to help integrate your faith, learning, and calling as a future scientist.
+A Strong Community of Mentorship: NGU professors will walk alongside you to help you learn and navigate your calling as a future scientist.